 And here’s a preview: It’s easy.
-Even though so many companies are messing it up and missing out, we can help you design and email signature that converts to new business, without putting you out too much.
+Even though many companies are messing it up and missing out, we can help you design an email signature that converts to new business without putting you out too much.

-If you aren’t concerned about mobile-first design in your email signature, then you should only send emails during the office hours of each individual client and hope that they won’t put off til later to read.
+If you aren’t concerned about mobile-first design in your email signature, you should only send emails during each client’s office hours and hope that they won’t put off till later to read.

-With all things that that represent your company and will be viewed online, on many devices, t’s essential to test it out, again and again on multiple devices on multiple operating systems.
+With all things that represent your company and will be viewed online on many devices, it’s essential to test it out repeatedly on multiple devices on multiple operating systems.
 Chances are, your email signature won’t show up well on many people’s phones or tablets or, depending on what they block, may not show up at all.

 And while webpages are mobile responsive, so far, emails aren’t.
-Email clients are interpreting and rendering emails as they see fit, rendering and converting email HTML the way browsers haven’t made the mistake of doing since around 2002.
+Email clients interpret and render emails as they see fit, rendering and converting email HTML the way browsers haven’t made the mistake of doing since around 2002.

 The rules for a lot of email signature design follows the rules of mobile-first design in general.
-With fonts and images, which we talk about below, as with everything, assume your email can be read on all sizes so keep it as simple as possible to reach the most people.
+With fonts and images, which we talk about below, as with everything, assume your email can be read in all sizes, so keep it as simple as possible to reach the most people.

 Plus, if you spend all this money on a gorgeous logo and design, you don’t want mobile devices to mess them up now, do ya?

-We recommend writing your email signature in HTML in order to give you the flexibility to create exactly what you want in a highly portable format that you can be read on different devices.
-Just don’t write it in HTML5 because (as a recurring theme) email readers are too old school to deal with it.
+We recommend writing your email signature in HTML to give you the flexibility to create exactly what you want in a highly portable format on different devices.
+Just don’t write it in HTML5 because (as a recurring theme).

 It also allows you to better optimize the signature towards mobile readers.